Nithur-M/work-from-anywhere/developer-jobs.md

         <li>A competitive salary.</li>
         <li>Join amazing in-person offsites all over the world.</li>
 </ul>
 <p>We have ambitious plans for our future and weâre counting on your expertise to help make them a reality.
-So if youâre up for it, weâd love to hear from you! </p><br/><br/>Please mention the word **AFFIRM** and tag RNTQuMjIxLjU0LjE0NA== when applying to show you read the job post completely (#RNTQuMjIxLjU0LjE0NA==).
+So if youâre up for it, weâd love to hear from you! </p><br/><br/>Please mention the word **AFFIRM** and tag RNTQuOTAuMjUwLjEzMw== when applying to show you read the job post completely (#RNTQuOTAuMjUwLjEzMw==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>